thanegill/PK-AADAppReg/README.md

   * RoleManagement.Read.Directory
   * User.Read.All
   * UserAuthenticationMethod.Read.All
+* For DSP Only: Assign the following MSFT Graph Application Permissions and consent those, when either creating or updating the app
+    (SOURCE: See DSP Documentation)
+  * Application.ReadWrite.All
+  * Directory.ReadWrite.All
+  * Group.ReadWrite.All
+  * RoleManagement.ReadWrite.Directory
+  * User.ReadWrite.All
+* For DSP Only: Add the application service principal to the Directory Writers role (https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/permissions-reference#directory-writers)
-* Create an client secret that by default is valid for an hour, when either creating or updating the app.
+* For PK Only: Create an client secret that by default is valid for an hour, when either creating or updating the app.
 If needed it is possible to provide a customer lifetime in days for the client secret.
 This is not recommended as it may be a security issue;
+* For DSP Only: Create an client secret that by default is valid for 365 days, when either creating or updating the app.
+If needed it is possible to provide a custom lifetime in days for the client secret.
 * Deleting all client secrets from the Application Registration in Entra ID;
 * Display the tenant ID, the application ID, the assigned and consented permissions, and the client secret to be used in the Purple Knight Application.